SiddharthUchil/data-pipeline-airflow-aws-glue/README.md

    - Initialize the Airflow environment by executing `docker compose up`.
 Ensure the execution path aligns with the location of the Docker Compose file.
 Access the Airflow interface via `localhost:8080`.

 2. **S3 Bucket Configuration**
-   - Configure an S3 bucket, designated as `primuslearning-enem-bucket`, adapting the naming convention to align with the specific use case.
+   - Configure an S3 bucket, designated as `datapipeline-test03`, adapting the naming convention to align with the specific use case.

 3. **IAM User Creation**
-   - Establish an IAM User, `primuslearning-enem`, bestowing administrative privileges and securely storing the access key credentials.
+   - Establish an IAM User, `datapipeline`, bestowing administrative privileges and securely storing the access key credentials.

 4. **Airflow AWS Connection Setup**
    - Within the Airflow UI (`localhost:8080`), navigate to the `Admin -> Connections` tab to forge a new AWS connection, `AWSConnection`, utilizing the previously generated access key pair.

 5. **Airflow File Upload Procedure**
-   - In the `/dags` directory, craft a Python script, tentatively titled `primuslearning_process_enem_pdf.py`, to manage file uploads to AWS.
+   - In the `/dags` directory, craft a Python script, tentatively titled `process_enem_pdf.py`, to manage file uploads to AWS.

 6. **Airflow Variable Configuration**
    - Define a `year` variable within the Airflow UI (`Admin -> Variables`).
 This variable emulates the `year` parameter, commencing in 2010, with an auto-incrementation mechanism (+1) post-task completion.